 Xiomara is a climate activist, founding many citizen led strategies such as Barranquilla+20, the latin-american parliament for water and the global youth biodiversity movement, among a number of others, with 30,000+ youth involved in their activities since 2012.
 She is now a professional of climate change in the subnational government in Nariño coordinating the climate change public policy, and 10 pilot projects in adaptation, education and capacity building in the 64 municipalities of the province.

-*Please note that some names have been omitted to preserve anonymity.
+*Some names have been omitted to preserve anonymity.